ldcWV/daily-geoguessr-bot/README.md

 ## Acknowledgements

-- I used [this repo](https://github.com/sh-mug/daily-geoguessr-bot) as a starting point.
+- I used [sh-mug's repo](https://github.com/sh-mug/daily-geoguessr-bot) as a starting point.
 - Thanks to everyone in Bing Bong's Bedroom for testing!